-If a clay tile-lined masonry chimney is being used and it is exposed to the outdoors below the roof line, relining might be required.
-Chimneys shall conform to the Standard for Chimneys, Fire-places, Vents, and Solid Fuel Burning Appliances ANSI/NFPA 211-2003 in the United States and to a Provincial or Territorial Building Code in Canada (in its absence, the National Building Code of Canada) and must be in good condition.
+Chimneys shall conform to the Standard for Chimneys, Fireplaces, Vents, and Solid Fuel Burning Appliances ANSI/NFPA 211-2003 and must be in good condition.

-U.S.A.-Refer to Sections 13.1.9 or 13.2.20 of the NFGC or the authority having jurisdiction to determine whether relining is required.
-If relining is required, use a properly sized listed metal liner, Type-B vent, or a listed alternative venting design.
+Refer to Sections 13.1.9 or 13.2.20 of the NFGC or the authority having jurisdiction to determine whether relining is required.

+If relining is required, use a properly sized listed metal liner or Type-B vent to reline the chimney.